infomongo/infomongo.github.io/ux-design/map-pins.md

 <p class="meta">An interaction detail used on local search sites.</p>

 Most local search sites plot locations on a map.
 Each location is marked with a pin.
-Usually clicking a pin displays a "balloon" with more information about the location.
+Usually clicking a pin displays a "balloon" with more information about that location.

 Frequently, the pins are pretty close together.
 The locations may be close, or the map might be zoomed out enough that they overlap.